aquasecurity/kubectl-who-can/README.md

 ### Manual

-Download a [release distribution archive](https://github.com/aquasecurity/kubectl-who-can/releases) for your operating system, extract it, and add the `kubectl-who-can` executable to your `$PATH`.
+Download a [release distribution archive][release] for your operating system, extract it, and add the `kubectl-who-can` executable to your `$PATH`.
 For example, to manually install `kubectl-who-can` on macOS run the following command:

 ```